CopernicaMarketingSoftware/Documentation/Publisher/en/templates-video-gif.md

 used to convey powerful messages.
 Unfortunately many email clients do not support video in an email, but there are ways to get around that.
-In this article we will discuss some methods to use GIFs and videos to make your email more interesting
+In this article we will discuss some methods to use GIFs and videos to make your email more interesting.

 ## Link to your video